Categories: Emotions

 Volunteers are often the backbone of charities and not-for-profit organisations.
 Yet volunteering is also beneficial to the volunteers who feel more life satisfaction.
 It is also an opportunity to connect with other people and feel you are making a contribution.
 There is no upper age limit to volunteering.

-An epidemic of loneliness has generated the misguided idea that romantic is the only solution to loneliness.
+An epidemic of loneliness has generated the misguided idea that romantic love is the only solution to loneliness.

 Loneliness is generated by insufficient social contact and there are many other solutions than a romantic partner.
 Yet I know how painful loneliness can be.
 Unexpectedly widowed in my 40s, I fell out of the married club.
 Dinner parties and outings with three can be awkward and often don’t work.
 As a widow, I had to find myself again and seek out communities that I could comfortably find a place in.